 PolarPASS: Polar Places and Spaces

-Earth's polar environments have undergone rapid change during the 21st century and scientists have generated important new data and made groundbreaking insights.
+Earth's polar environments are undergoing rapid change during the 21st century and scientists have generated important new data and made groundbreaking insights.
 Despite growing interest to bring polar-focused material into the undergraduate classroom, curriculum developed has lagged.
 Polar Space and Places, or PolarPASS, is connecting polar-focused material with innovative teaching methods to advance STEM undergraduate education and increase polar knowledge.

 PolarPASS Modules

-Using real data, diverse material types, and a range of activities, PolarPASS modules are designed to bring polar science and exploration to the classroom.
-PolarPASS modules link to Climate Literacy Principles and Polar Literacy Principles and are being tested in teaching models that include semester, quarter, and block teaching models.
+Using real data, diverse material types, and a range of activities, PolarPASS modules bring polar science and exploration to the classroom.
+PolarPASS modules link to Climate Literacy Principles and Polar Literacy Principles and have been tested in classrooms that include semester, quarter, and block teaching models.
+The curriculum is both complete and flexible, providing a full semester of material or supplementing classes you already have planned.

 PolarPASS is designed to:

 PolarPASS is developed by a team of educators and scientists at Western Washington University, the University of Montana Western, and the National Snow and Ice Data Center and Cooperative Institute for Research in Environmental Sciences at the University of Colorado Boulder.
-During the initial development of PolarPASS materials, the team is testing the efficacy of different teaching activities in developing student sense of place.
+During the PolarPASS materials development, the team tested the efficacy of different teaching activities to develop student sense of place, creating tools to measure PolarPASS impact.

 Contact PolarPASS